 Preheat your oven to 375.

+Halve the bell peppers and place them in a roasting dish face-down for about 10-15 minutes.
+Note: You can skip this step if you want to keep the peppers more firm/raw when you eat them.
 While the peppers are pre-cooking, you'll cook the stuffing on the stove-top.
 Use a large sautee pan or a large pot.
 I'd recommend not using cast iron for this recipe since we're cooking tomatoes and the acid of the tomatoes will react with the cast iron.

 Place your bacon grease or coconut oil in the pan and then cook the onions over medium-high heat until they're slightly browned on the edges and appear cooked through (translucent).
 You may season them with salt and pepper to taste.